 He further stated that he returned to the airbase at 1:30 a.m., and on Sunday, he drove back out to view the body, then left.
 As to why he was in a tavern on Monday night in the same small community that was electrified by the tragedy, the same small town that was the girl’s home, was never reported on.

 MacAvoy was turned over to civilian authorities and was held at the state penitentiary in Lincoln until his trial could begin one month later in Clay County.
 Although he initially pleaded guilty at his August arraignment, at the start of his trial, he changed his plea to not guilty by reason of insanity.

-Following jury selection, his six day trial began on September 9, and after several outbursts by the defendant, in which he had to be restrained, was handed to the jury on September 15.
-Two hours later, they came back with a guilty verdict and recommendation for the death penalty.
+Following jury selection, his six day trial began on September 9 and included several outbursts in which he had to be restrained.
+His fate was left to the jury on September 15.
+Two hours later, they returned with a guilty verdict and recommendation for the death penalty.

 When he heard the sentence, MacAvoy collapsed, and had to be carried out of the courtroom.
 His mother and sister from Brooklyn attended the trial.